Rubiks-boy/Research-Spr20/Interface for heavy spr const f/README.md

 - Began adding variable spring constant (as opposed to always using an ideal spring constant); got a velocity tradeoff instead of a position tradeoff

 Week following 5 Mar:
+- Correct max x range for a stiff spring to no longer be the full range 'd'.
+Updated derivations accordingly.